KenSmithLab/Paediatric-IBD-within-batch/README.md

 The corresponding html files provide the output of our analyses.

 In addition, we provide three additional data files “IBD1_IBD2_gene_signature.xls” that contains the prognostic gene signature described in Lee et al. “Gene expression profiling of CD8+ T cells predicts prognosis in patients with Crohn disease and ulcerative colitis.”
 J Clin Invest 121, 4170-9 (2011); JCI_CD8_final.RData" an R object containing the CD8 T cell transcriptome data from the same publication; and “media-2.xlsx” that contains the clinical meta-data provided by Gasparetto and colleagues.

+We have provided these data and our code in the interests of transparency to allow others to reproduce the analyses we describe in our response to Gasparetto et al.